du82/unfathoming/content/blog/2024/my-college-experience.md

 * Don't buy textbooks, just keep making new O'Riley accounts and use their free trial, then make another account when time is up
 * Don't waste time learning their outdated materials, just teach yourself the modern stuff.
 * College is a capitalist scam, you can succeed without it.

+---
+## Update #1: 26/6/2024
+The college has blocked multiple of my domains (only about 7% of them lol) and after calling last friday (21st) and getting told to contact the assistant dean, I left a voicemail asking her to call back.
+No response.
+I contacted multiple people with no responses or very unhelpful responses.

+I contacted the registrar who told me "they'll be in contact".
+Who is "they"?
+After pushing again, I recieved the exact same response.
+I was also locked out of my school accounts shortly after, and told that I'd still need to pay $1100 for classes that I couldn't attend, drop, or do anything with.

+The conversation goes as follows, word-for-word:
+> Her: "I'm calling you back about your situation with your tuition and dropping classes, I did talk to a couple people so I emailed them.
+Everybody has all their information and I'm sure they will get back to you, Ok?"

+> Me: "Okay"

+> Her: "Alright"

+> Me: "So what is that"

+> Her: "They'll get back to you"

+Who is They?

+> Me: "Okay, so they'll let me know what's up? or"

+> Her: "Yes, they will."

+> Me: "Alright, I appreciate it"